Sustainability

 Cosponsor of the Green Lane environmental diary project

 The Teijin Group cosponsors the Green Lane environmental diary project, an environmental education initiative organized by Green Cross Japan for elementary school students in Japan.
 This project involves elementary school students, who will oversee the future of our planet, keeping a diary on environmental issues, with the aim of having them give more consideration to the environment that surrounds them in their daily lives.
 Each year, roughly 100,000 diaries are created and distributed free of charge to elementary schools and other interested facilities.
-The Teijin Group's initiative "Re: ism," which involved the recycling of materials from used fishing nets, was introduced in these diaries.
+Teijin Group's Initiatives Toward a Decarbonized Society were introduced in these diaries.

 Cleanup activities